RaucherAdler/ASDF/README.md

 ### About
 This is a library I have written to simply serialize data in a quick and convenient manner.\
-The syntax isn't too far from that of JSON and other serialization formats, but its got its quirks - some good, some bad perhaps.
+The syntax isn't too far from that of JSON and other serialization formats.

 ### Compile From Source